nigelnnk/FairGAD/README.md

   - networkx
   - scipy

 Please note that our work builds upon [PyGOD](https://github.com/pygod-team/pygod).
 However, **our work uses version 0.3** due to the different implementation of CoLA.
-In PyGOD v1 as of August 2023, the implementation of CoLA is incorrect due to the use of neighbour sampling instead of random walk sampling that is present in v0.3 and as described in the CoLA paper.
+In PyGOD v1.1 as of May 2024, [their implementation](https://github.com/pygod-team/pygod/blob/main/pygod/detector/cola.py) of CoLA is different due to the use of neighbour sampling, instead of random walk sampling that is present in v0.3 and as described in the CoLA paper.
 We hope this clarifies why an older version of PyGOD is included in our repository.
 As a result, we have included the PyGOD v0.3 repo here.

 ## Our implementations